luiscassih/vanilla-react-app/README.md

 # Vanilla React App
 A vanilla app in ReactJS with webpack, react router, babel and sass support.

-The goal of this is to have a simply but undestandable skeleton of a ReactJS project.
+The goal of this is to have a simply but understandable skeleton of a ReactJS project.
 To create apps without using create-react-app package and it's infinite dependencies, just clone and start developing your application.

 How to use:
 ----------